 Who does your covers?

 The fabulously talented Teresa Conner at Wolf Sparrow has done 98% of my covers, so it's easier to say which ones were not hers.
 I did original or "vintage" version of The Coventry Carol myself since it was such a last-minute project. but Teresa did the updated version with the dark cabin.
 And the incredible Anna from @the.ravens.touch on Instagram did the hardcover for Malum Discordiae (the original artwork is by a watercolor artist MikiBeth).

 Who is your PR rep?

 The insanely organized and thorough Nisha at Nisha's Books and Coffee PR.
-All of my ARCs are being handled through her, so if you want to sign up for any of my future releases, she's the lady to talk to.
+All of my ARCs and promotions are being handled through her, so if you want to sign up for any of my future releases, she's the lady to talk to.
 You can also get on her master list for other romance authors if you're interested in being an ARC reader in general.